Vehicle Description

 eye-popping, uniquely styled package.

-This example is one of a small handful of cars believed to have
+one of a small handful of cars delivered new in South America.
+It

-automotive family, in whose 50-car collection it would live for
+Colombia-based automotive family, in whose 50-car collection it

-some 25+ years among a fleet of other special classics, including
+would live for some 25+ years among a fleet of other special

-While in its prior ownership, the Sprint Speciale was treated to a
+While in this prior ownership, the Sprint Speciale was treated to a

 repaint in red and an interior retrim in more luxurious black

-mechanical recommissioning was undertaken by Alfa guru Conrad
+extensive mechanical recommissioning was undertaken by Alfa Romeo

-Stevenson.
-Over $36,000 in invoices on file document attention paid
+guru Conrad Stevenson.
+Over $36,000 in invoices on file document

-and completely stripped down and rebuilt with a newly finished
+engine was removed and completely stripped down and rebuilt with a

-crankshaft by Sammy Hale.
-The Weber carburetors were rebuilt while
+newly-finished crankshaft by Sammy Hale.
+The Weber carburetors were

-the driveshaft also rebuilt and balanced.
-While the transmission
+rebuilt while the driveshaft was also rebuilt and balanced.
+While

-was apart, it was noted that it is fitted with a special lightened
+the transmission was apart, it was noted that it is fitted with a

-close ratio GTA-type gear set, which shifts beautifully.
-A large
+special lightened close-ratio GTA-type gear set, which shifts

-The current owners, longtime custodians of the Alfa Romeo marque,
+The Swig brothers, longtime custodians of the Alfa Romeo marque,

 acquired the car in 2022 and have enjoyed it amongst their